leemansing1102/Loan-Repayment-Prediction-Data-Analytics-Project/README.md

 Gender and employment duration are key factors influencing loan repayment.
 Most applicants had employment durations of fewer than 5 years and were between 28 to 50 years old.
 Recommendations include tailoring loan products to suit applicants' life stages and considering employment history more heavily in loan approval criteria.<br/>

 **Category 4: Feature Importance in Predictive Models**<br/>
-In the classification models used (e.g., Random Forest, Logistic Regression), features such as AMT_CREDIT, AMT_ANNUITY, and EXT_SOURCE_3 were highly predictive of repayment difficulties.
+In the classification models used (e.g., **Random Forest, Logistic Regression**), features such as AMT_CREDIT, AMT_ANNUITY, and EXT_SOURCE_3 were highly predictive of repayment difficulties.
 Using these insights, banks can enhance their predictive models to pre-emptively identify high-risk clients.<br/>

 ## KNIME Workflow
-• The data cleaning, preprocessing, and modeling stages were all carried out using KNIME workflows.
+• The **data cleaning, preprocessing, and modeling** stages were all carried out using KNIME workflows.
 The workflows used for this project are accessible here: [KNIME Link].<br/>
-• Targeted SQL queries and classification models used in this project, including Decision Trees, Random Forests, and Logistic Regression, are available here: [Query & Model Link].<br/>
+• **Classification model** used in this project, including Decision Trees, Random Forests, and Logistic Regression, are available here: [Query & Model Link].<br/>

 ## Recommendations:
-• Income Gap Analysis: Given the wide variation in income, focus should be placed on analyzing how income levels correlate with default rates.
+• **Income Gap Analysis**: Given the wide variation in income, focus should be placed on analyzing how income levels correlate with default rates.
 This could lead to dynamic risk-based interest rates.<br/>
-• Social Environment Influence: Investigate the social dynamics of high-risk applicants.
+• **Social Environment Influence**: Investigate the social dynamics of high-risk applicants.
 More research into the social circle data could lead to innovative risk mitigation strategies.<br/>
-• Tailored Financial Products: Loan products could be better aligned with demographic factors like age, gender, and family status to reduce the likelihood of defaults.<br/>
+• **Tailored Financial Products**: Loan products could be better aligned with demographic factors like age, gender, and family status to reduce the likelihood of defaults.<br/>
-• Improved Predictive Models: Utilizing the most important features such as AMT_INCOME_TOTAL and DAYS_EMPLOYED in machine learning models can enhance risk prediction, leading to more informed lending decisions.<br/>
+• **Improved Predictive Models**: Utilizing the most important features such as AMT_INCOME_TOTAL and DAYS_EMPLOYED in machine learning models can enhance risk prediction, leading to more informed lending decisions.<br/>